tcardoso2/journal.io/README.md

 ```
 npm install journal.io
 ```
-Then create a config.json file (WIP).
+Then create under your home folder a sub-folder "node_modules" (if does not exist already) and add a journal.io.config.json file there.
 See below an example.

 * Simple example usage (API) (Server):
 ```